Sewer56/sewer56.github.io/docs/blog/posts/r2-package-stats.md

 This specific dataset is only Reloaded-II's , but you'll find that on larger sets, say, the entirety of a modding website; you'll find the file size and count patterns to be quite similar.

+## Extra Links

+You can find the raw data [here](./assets/mod-stats+analysis.7z).
+The code that was used to generate it is available in the 'research' folder of [the new archive format](https://github.com/Sewer56/sewer56-archives-nx).

 [Reloaded3]: https://reloaded-project.github.io/Reloaded-III/
 [Reloaded-II]: https://github.com/Reloaded-Project/Reloaded-II
 [Reloaded-II.Index]: https://github.com/Reloaded-Project/Reloaded-II.Index